 Take a look at which pages are most popular on your site.
 The pages with the most traffic indicate that the information is popular with your audience, but also that Google likes what you’ve done with SEO.
 On the flip side, underperforming pages can indicate a lack of interest, a lack of usefulness, or poor optimisation.

-Conversions
+Conversions and events

 Tool: GA4

-How to find the information: Reports > Engagement > Conversions
+How to find the information: Reports > Engagement > Conversions and Reports > Engagement > Events

-A conversion is a set actions that you want a user to take.
-Quite often, this would mean they purchase an item or service.
-Though GA4 does include some generic default conversions (such as Page Views or Clicks), these on their own won’t be particularly useful to most.
+Though GA4 does include some generic default events (such as Page Views or Clicks), these on their own won’t be particularly useful to most businesses.

 Click on a conversion name to view the traffic source.
 The organic search figures will be the result of your SEO work so you can see just how much revenue SEO has brought you, and how it compares to other traffic sources.